sul-dlss/infrastructure-integration-test/README.md

 ### Timeouts

-If you are experiencing timeout errors, you may tweak the default Capybara and workflow-related timeout values by changing `timeouts.capybara` and/or `timeouts.workflow` in `config/settings.yml`.
+If you are experiencing timeout errors, you may override the default Capybara and workflow-related timeout values by adding `timeouts.capybara` and/or `timeouts.workflow` in `config/settings.local.yml`.

 ## Add New Tests